mberg/fhir-lua/README.md

 **Note:** For production use with service account keys directly (without gcloud CLI), implement proper JWT signing using libraries like `lua-resty-jwt` or `luacrypto`.
 See `examples/jwt_helper.lua` for guidance.
 The `fhir.client` will pass the `service_account_key_path` (if available from `.env` or opts) to the Google backend, which can be used by a full JWT implementation.

-You might need this installed too

-brew install google-cloud-sdk

 ---
 ### License